Toolkit

 The toolkit handles single-session questions: "how many words is this", "how long to read", "how does this passage's emotional arc move."
 It does not record what you wrote yesterday, last week, or last month.
 It does not show your streak.
 It does not project a finish date based on your actual pace.

-That is what Authorlytica does: the tracker, not the toolkit.
+That gap is what Authorlytica fills.
 Log a session in 10 seconds and the streak, daily chart, and pace projection update on their own.
-Free forever plan, three active projects, no card.
+No payment required, three active projects on the free plan.
 The toolkit and the tracker work well alongside each other but neither needs the other.

-Tools handle the day.
-Authorlytica handles the year.
+Tools count the session.
+Authorlytica counts the year.

 Try Authorlytica Free